Manis Friedman: Fidelity

 On fidelity in marriage, Friedman is quoted stating "If you help yourself to the benefits of being married when you are single, you're likely to help yourself to the benefits of being single when you're married."

 Femininity

 Sociologist Lynn Davidman interviewed a number of students studying under Friedman in 1983.
 She quotes Friedman saying that a woman "violates herself" if she were to refrain from having children and that birth control is a "violent violation of a woman's being".
-Friedman insisted that the teenage angst experienced by girls stems from the fact that they are already biologically and psychologically ready for marriage but their urges are held back; he believes that, in a perfect world, girls getting married as young as fourteen would be optimal, though that's obviously not realistic in today's society.
-According to Davidman, Friedman's position on femininity differed entirely from the values of his students.